Infinite grids in digraphs: A grid theorem for thick ends

 We continue with the definition of another auxiliary digraph.
 Let $D$ be a digraph and $\mathcal R$ be a set of disjoint rays in~$D$.
 The \emph{auxiliary ray digraph} $D_{\mathcal R}$ has $\mathcal R$ as its vertex set and an edge from $R_1$ to~$R_2$ if there are infinitely many disjoint $R_1$--$R_2$ dipaths that do not meet any ray of $\mathcal R\sm\{R_1,R_2\}$.
 If $\mathcal R\subseteq\omega$ for an end $\omega$ of~$D$, then we also call it an \emph{auxiliary $\omega$-ray digraph}.
 Note that if $\mathcal R$ consists of finitely many pairwise equivalent rays, then $D_{\mathcal R}$ is strong.

 Now we state the main result of this section, from which we later deduce Theorem~\ref{thm:planarGridIntro}.

-\begin{thm} Let $D$ be a digraph with an end $\omega$ that contains infinitely many disjoint rays.
-Then the following holds. \begin{enumerate}[label = \rm (\roman*)] \item The digraphs $D$ contains a subdivision of the bidirected quarter-grid with all rays in~$\omega$, if and only if there is an infinite sequence of auxiliary $\omega$-ray digraphs that contain semi-chains of increasing size. \item The digraphs $D$ contains a subdivision of the cyclically directed quarter-grid with all rays in~$\omega$, if and only if there is an infinite sequence of auxiliary $\omega$-ray digraphs that contain cycles of increasing length. \item The digraphs $D$ contains a subdivision of the complete ray digraph with all rays in~$\omega$, if and only if there is an infinite sequence of auxiliary $\omega$-ray digraphs that contain $(m,1)$-systems of dipaths for increasing $m$. \end{enumerate}
+\begin{thm} Let $D$ be a digraph with an end $\omega$ that contains infinitely many disjoint rays $R_1,R_2,\dots$.
+Then the following holds. \begin{enumerate}[label = \rm (\roman*)] \item The digraph $D$ contains a subdivision of the bidirected quarter-grid all of whose rays are in~$\omega$, if and only if the auxiliary $\omega$-ray digraphs on $R_1,\ldots,R_i$ for all $i\in\mathbb N$ contain semi-chains of unbounded size. \item The digraph $D$ contains a subdivision of the cyclically directed quarter-grid all of whose rays are in~$\omega$, if and only if the auxiliary $\omega$-ray digraphs on $R_1,\ldots,R_i$ for all $i\in\mathbb N$ contain cycles of unbounded length. \item The digraph $D$ contains a subdivision of the complete ray digraph all of whose rays are in~$\omega$, if and only if the auxiliary $\omega$-ray digraphs on $R_1,\ldots,R_i$ for all $i\in\mathbb N$ contain $(m,1)$-systems of dipaths for all~$m$. \end{enumerate}